dotnet/csharpstandard/standard/statements.md

 Each *local_variable_declarator* shall have a *local_variable_initializer*.

 The variables declared are read-only.
-A compile-time error occurs if any subsequent statement attempts to modify these variables, take the address of them, or pass them as `ref` or `out` parameters.
+A compile-time error occurs if any subsequent statement attempts to modify these variables, take the address of them, or pass them as reference or output parameters.

 An occurrence of *local_variable_declaration* containing `using` has the same semantics as, and can be rewritten as, the corresponding resource-acquisition form of the using statement ([§13.14](statements.md#1314-the-using-statement)), as follows: